juliantroeps/wordpress-docker-compose/README.md

 # Wordpress docker-compose Starterkit
-Run WordPress dockerized for local development.
+Local WordPress development with docker-compose and gulp-sass.

 ## Container
 - WordPress from `wordpress:latest`